 John McElroy is cultivating a strong reputation for handling complex banking disputes often relating to claims of breach of fiduciary duty, misrepresentation and negligence.
 Clients say: "It always felt very much that he was in control of what was going on – John struck a good balance between delegating to his team but also understanding the detail and being able to get into any important issues.” - Banking Litigation – Mainly Claimant, Chambers UK 2019

-John is listed as a ‘Next Generation Partner’ – Banking Litigation, 2020
+John is listed as a ‘Next Generation Partner’ – Banking Litigation: Investment and Retail, 2020

 ‘John McElroy is knowledgeable, commercial and very easy to work with‘. - Commercial Litigation, 2020